348 Central Ave, Humarock, MA 02047, USA

 Habitats and Wildlife

-The mouth of the North River, known as New Inlet, is the third most dangerous inlet in Massachusetts.
+Located at the mouth of the North River, also known as New Inlet.
+It is the third most dangerous inlet in Massachusetts.
 The currents here are very dangerous and should not be navigated by paddle boats.

 Historic Site: Yes